“A good printer is your partner, not just your supplier.”

 As of early December, the magazine was seeing 10 sign ups per day from readers using and scanning the mobile pages of the issue.
 In order to explain the service and get readers on the mobile bandwagon, Marjanovich said the magazine is appealing to them through a “Do You 2D?” ad campaign with call outs scattered throughout the November issue.
 There were six house ads and opportunities to use this technology throughout the issue.
 The magazine plans to use it for both editorial content, as well as with advertising initiatives.

 Marjanovich wouldn’t disclose specifics, but said “every deal comes with its own structure.”
 Kissida said B.Mobile costs around $1,000 per issue run (pricing is built on a base charge plus a per transaction fee) with Brown taking care of all barcode creation and creating mobile phone-optimized Web pages.

 Publishers have had the option of receiving digital editions through printers for a few years now.
 Talty O’Connor, founder and president of Gulf Shores, Alabama-based Covey Communications Corp. decided in March 2008 to use Publishers Press for its SportsEvents and ConventionSouth digital editions.

 When Covey’s publishing model changed significantly in 2009, putting more emphasis on its digital editions, the model slowly became a viable revenue stream.
-Now, the “digital editions are a substantial part of the marketing program we offer to our advertisers,” O’Connor says.
+Now, the digital editions are “a substantial part of the marketing program we offer to our advertisers,” O’Connor said.
 They have a recently-upgraded viewer via e-PubXpress, as well.

 In spite of a tough year industry-wide, Covey has been able to grow digital revenue in 2009 five-fold for about 14 percent of their total ad revenue from less than 3 percent in 2008.
 It also has been able to reduce expenses, much of which can be attributed to its “aggressive” digital and online media programs.